The content in this blog can get pretty heavy. Bullying, exclusion and social anxiety are no joke.

 I want to provide information – and relief.
 You know, make life more enjoyable!

 So, in the spirit of amusement and lightheartedness, I share with you some possible clues I missed before learning my son is gifted.
-If you have a kite kid, I’d love to hear about yours, too.
+If you have a “kite kid” (my term for gifted and twice exceptional) and didn’t know it, I’d love to hear about the signs you missed, too.

 When my daughter was a newborn, and my son was just hitting two years old, one way I kept him entertained was with a Winnie the Pooh puzzle he’d been given as a gift.
 It was 48 pieces as I recall, so when we received it, I remember thinking it would be years until he could do it on his own.
 One day as I was trying to keeping him busy, I pulled it out of the box, assembled the whole thing, and took out a few pieces at a time.
 He quickly put them back in their places, so I kept taking out more pieces each time and, within a week or two, he was building the entire puzzle on his own.
 I am not a teacher type, so I remember giving myself a little pat on the back for “teaching” him how to assemble a nearly 50-piece puzzle at barely two years old.
 As I now know, that accomplishment had little to do with me, other than providing him with the opportunity to do so!